Terms of Service

 5.1 Service Levels.
 Subject to this Terms of Service, Provider shall use commercially reasonable efforts to make the Services available with a monthly uptime of at least 99.9%.
 This does not apply to any Services unavailability or other performance issues: (a) caused by factors outside of Provider’s reasonable control, including any force majeure event or Internet access or related problems; (b) that result from any actions or inactions of Customer or any third party; (c) that result from Customer’s equipment, software or other technology or third party equipment, software or other technology; (d) arising from the suspension and termination of Customer’s right to use the Services; or (e) arising from scheduled downtime for system or network maintenance.

 6. Fees and Payment

 6.2 Refunds.
-Customer may receive a refund of their first payment if not satisfied with the Services by contacting Provider at [email protected] within 30 days of making the first payment.
-Subsequent payments are refundable up to 72 hours after payment is processed.
-After the 72 hours, subsequent payments are no longer refundable.
+Customer may receive a prorated refund on software-only plans (such as the Starter Plan), on any remaining time in the billing period.
 Only the most recent single payment is subject to this refund policy.
+Payments prior to the most recent monthly billing are non-refundable.
 After processing your refund, your account will be cancelled, all sites and data permanently deleted from the system without the possibility of recovery.
-Coaching, marketplace templates and event packages are not refundable, but payments may be applied to approved similar programs or events.
+Coaching, Partner Plans, marketplace templates and event packages are not refundable, but payments may be applied to approved similar programs or events.
 Such packages are not transferable.

 Partner Program clients must notify the DropFunnels team 30 days prior to exiting the program and plan.
 Refunds are prorated based on any additional time in the program, provided the client has given 30 days notice of intent to exit.